NeelBill/WebApplication6/README.md

-Create interface and repository class in Repositories folder Create interface and service class in Services folder Register repository and service in Program.cs using AddScoped scaffold-dbcontext ==>auto create dbcontext as well model same as table in dbcontext. model first =>
+Create interface and repository class in Repositories folder Create interface and service class in Services folder Register repository and service in Program.cs using AddScoped